ifuschini/autocertificazione-covid19/README.md

 PDFKit (https://pdfkit.org/)
 Bootstrap4 (https://bootstrap-vue.org/)

-The config file "comuni.json" is taked from this repository and minfied for my project scope:
+The config file "comuni.json" is taked from this repository and minfied for my project scope	:

 https://github.com/matteocontrini/comuni-json